 Students in Data 100 explore the data science lifecycle, including question formulation, data collection and cleaning, exploratory data analysis and visualization, statistical inference and prediction, and decision-making.
 The class focuses on quantitative critical thinking and key principles and techniques needed to carry out this cycle.
 These include languages for transforming, querying and analyzing data; algorithms for machine learning methods including regression, classification and clustering; principles behind creating informative data visualizations; statistical concepts of measurement error and prediction; and techniques for scalable data processing.

 The class is open to students of all majors and levels who meet the prerequisites.
 It bridges between Foundations of Data Science (Data 8) and upper division computer science and statistics courses as well as methods courses in other fields.
-It is intended to serve as an upper division core class for Berkeley’s envisioned data science major and minors, once these are designed by faculty and approved by the university.
+It also serves as an upper division core class for the data science major.

 In the pilot offering of the class, enrollment was limited to 98 students.
 The course was opened up broadly in Fall 2017.

 Prerequisites - instructors require the following (or equivalent):

 Foundations of Data Science: Data 8 covers much of the material in Data 100 but at an introductory level.
 Data 8 provides basic exposure to python programming and working with tabular data as well as visualization, statistics, and machine learning.